murgalicious/sysmon/README.md

-# SysMon2 - System & Docker Monitoring Bot
+# SysMon - System & Docker Monitoring Bot

-**SysMon2** is a Python-based monitoring bot that keeps track of system resources, disk usage, and Docker container statuses.
+**SysMon** is a Python-based monitoring bot that keeps track of system resources, disk usage, and Docker container statuses.
 It sends alerts to a Telegram chat when thresholds are exceeded, allowing you to monitor your server remotely.

 ---